 Identify your cables

+It's important to connect the jumper cables to the correct battery terminals.
 The red connector clamp will connect to the positive battery terminal/post and the black connector clamp will connect to the negative battery terminal/post.
-The positive battery terminal/post is denoted by a plus (‘+’) symbol and the negative battery terminal/post is identified by a negative (’-‘) symbol.
+The positive battery terminal/post is denoted by a plus (‘+') symbol and the negative battery terminal/post is identified by a negative ('-‘) symbol.
 Follow the next steps precisely to stay safe.

 Connect your cables

 Connect one red clamp to the positive terminal of the dead car battery.
 This is denoted by a circled (+).Connect the other end of the red clamp to the positive terminal of the working vehicle.
 Connect a black clamp to the negative terminal of the working vehicle.
 This is denoted by a negative ('-‘) symbol.

 To avoid 'sparks' close to the battery being jumped, connect the other black jumper cable clamp to a good ground on the engine such as a metal bracket.
 Some vehicles have a large steel or brass grounding stud that works well.
 This step grounds the connection.